Human Factors Psychology Degree and Career Guide

 Florida Institute of Technology

 The College of Aeronautics at the Florida Institute of Technology (Florida Tech) offers a Master of Science (MS) in Human Factors in Aeronautics that can be obtained entirely online.
 The program is interactive, connecting students and faculty through discussion boards and live chat sessions and allowing them the academic closeness that is sometimes missing from online programs.
 Human factors in aeronautics is the study of the human element of aviation and how humans interact with machines.
 Research and field study is emphasized at Florida Tech, giving students real-world and hands-on experience.
 Graduates of the program have found jobs with private airlines, airports, and aviation organizations, often working as consultants helping organizations design more effective technology and systems.
-A bachelor’s degree or equivalent is required, and some aviation education or background is preferred but not required.
+A bachelor’s degree or equivalent is required, and some aviation education or background is preferred.
 The program consists of 36 credit hours including a maximum of six hours of thesis.
-Courses include Human Performance, Human-Computer Interaction, Sensation and Perception, Impact of Aviation on Human Physiology, and Essentials of Educational Research.
+Courses include Human Performance; Human-Computer Interaction; Sensation and Perception; Impact of Aviation on Human Physiology; and Aviation Statistics.

 University of Idaho

-At the University of Idaho’s Department of Psychology and Communication Studies, students can pursue a Master of Science (MS) in Psychology: Human Factors in a fully-online format.
-The MS degree teaches graduates to understand and improve the way people interact with technology, including computers and other products as well as facilities and other environments.
-With this understanding, they will be able to improve performance, safety, and efficiency in a variety of settings.
-Graduates of the master’s in human factors program have been employed in software usability, product development, consulting, healthcare, and public safety.
-To be admitted, an undergraduate degree is needed in psychology or a related field (including engineering, computer science, and business) with a GPA of at least 3.0.
+At the University of Idaho’s (U of I) Department of Psychology and Communication Studies, students can pursue a Master of Science (MS) in Psychology: Human Factors in a fully-online format.
+The MS degree teaches students to understand and improve how people interact with technology, including computers and other products as well as facilities and other environments.
+With this understanding, they will be able to improve performance, safety, and efficiency in various settings.
+Graduates of U of I’s human factors program have found employment in software usability, product development, consulting, healthcare, and public safety.
+Admission requirements include an undergraduate degree in psychology or a related field (including engineering, computer science, and business) with a GPA of at least 3.0.
 An introductory statistics course is also required.
-Coursework includes Sensation and Perception; Engineering Psychology; Human Factors in Engineering Design; Ergonomics and Biomechanics; and Advanced Human Factors.
+Coursework includes Sensation and Perception; Engineering Psychology; Human Factors in Engineering Design; Ergonomics & Biomechanics; and Advanced Human Factors.

 Human Factors Psychologist Career Information